Heatblur-Simulations/f-4e-manual/src/stores/overview.md

 | AN/ALE-40       |     | (1) |     |     |     |     |     | (1) |     |     2 |
 | Fuel Tank       |  1  |     |     |     |  1  |     |     |     |  1  |     3 |

-In general, stations 3, 4, 6 and 7 can be used to load Air-To-Air Missiles, or also Jammer and Targeting Pods.
+In general, stations 3, 4, 6, and 7 can be used to load Air-To-Air Missiles, or also, Jammer and Targeting Pods.

-Air-To-Ground Ordnance is mostly carrier on pylons 1, 2, 5, 8 and 9.
+Air-To-Ground Ordnance is mostly carried on pylons 1, 2, 5, 8, and 9.

 Pylons 2 and 8 are special, since they can be equipped with the Special-Weapons-Adapter (SWA) and have additional attach-points on their sides (labelled 2L, 2R, 8L, 8R) for loading AIM-9 Sidewinder missiles without occupying the entire pylon.

-> 💡 AIM-9 Sidewinder can be loaded onto pylon 2 and 8 additionally to other
+> 💡 AIM-9 Sidewinder can be loaded onto pylons 2 and 8 additionally to other
 > ordnance.
-Hence, it is still possible to equip for example a Maverick on the
+Hence, it is still possible to equip, for example, a Maverick on the
 > same pylon.

-Further, AN/ALE-40 Countermeasure Dispensers can be attached to the aft section of Pylon 2 and 8.
-Allowing the aircraft to carry a mix between 120 chaff and 30 flares in total.
+Further, AN/ALE-40 Countermeasure Dispensers can be attached to the aft section of Pylons 2 and 8.
+Allowing the aircraft to carry a mix of up to 120 chaff, or 60 chaff and 30 flares in total.

 ## Unavailable Weapons

-In the following various weapons are listed that the simulated variant of the F-4E is not able to equip.
+In the following, various weapons are listed that the simulated variant of the F-4E is not able to equip.

-The reasons for this can be manifold, for example the laser guidance kit of a bomb making it too long to fit on a wing pylon without being in the way of the flaps movement range.
-Or also the aircraft never being able to operate a specific weapon despite pictures showing it on a pylon; but that aircraft either being modified and not representing the simulated variant (test aircraft, aircraft operated by other countries), or the ordnance also simply only being put on the pylon without it being operable.
+The reasons for this can be manifold, for example, the laser guidance kit of a bomb making it too long to fit on a wing pylon without being in the way of the Flaps movement range.
+Or also the aircraft never being able to operate a specific weapon despite pictures showing it on a pylon, but that aircraft either being modified and not representing the simulated variant (test aircraft, aircraft operated by other countries), or the ordnance also simply being put on the pylon without it being operable.

 | Ordnance           | Explanation                                               |